noellimx/project-6-front-end/README.md

+## Clean Code

+- run prettier -w . for default formatting
+- tsconfig should refer to in-repo always
+- import statements to explicitly indicate extension

 # Development

 `npm i` install package for new pulls

-## Clean Code

-run prettier -w . for default formatting

 ## Dev Server